lucabanetta/aiida-seigrowth/docs/source/user_guide/get_started.rst

 ++++++++++++++++++++++++
     - Download the *ExternalCode* folder.

-    - Load *pb.py* by modifying the entries of the provided *code.yml* by inserting the absolute path to *pb.py* and the name of the computer platform:
+    - Load *pb.py* by modifying *code.yml*, inserting the absolute path to *pb.py* and the proper name of the computer:

         1) label: "seigrowthPBM"
 	2) description:  "python script which models SEI growth by population balance modeling."